TriadmanInit1/Simply-Carter/README.md

 2. You will need your Carter agent token and agent name to then insert into the ai_config.py file.

+3. After that, enjoy using your own Jarvis (or whatever name you've chosen) in Tkinter!

-MIT License, feel free to do whatever you want with this.
+Sanware MIT License, feel free to do whatever you want with this.
 It's a simple program, Carter is created by Huw Prosser at CarterLabs! https://www.carterlabs.ai/

 Developed by TheMechanic57 at Sanware Developments.